hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [x] manually just add some initial explanation that to create a container we need an image (literally one line, add by hand)
 - [x] make `container create` default to (1) a call to `image create` to create custom image, with possiblitlites to chose PyTorch or Tensorflow (currently it has it's own workflow - this is duplication!)
 - Resource allocation workflow
-    - [ ] SEE TODOS IN `ds01-infra/docs-admin/gpu-allocation-implementation.md`
+    - [x] SEE TODOS IN `ds01-infra/docs-admin/gpu-allocation-implementation.md`
     - [ ] have so that students can get up to 4 MIG instances, but setup wizard defaults to 1, but gives them the option to choose more
-    - [ ] if users try to create an image/container / run a container beyond their limits (in `ds01-infra/config/resource-limits.yaml`), within the wizard there's a graceful error message to explain what they did wrong and they are unable to progress / redirected back so they can change their settings
+    - [x] if users try to create an image/container / run a container beyond their limits (in `ds01-infra/config/resource-limits.yaml`), within the wizard there's a graceful error message to explain what they did wrong and they are unable to progress / redirected back so they can change their settings
-- [ ] (is this under `container create` or `container run`?) currently only containers launched through ds01-run will be in the ds01.slice hierarchy.
+- [ ] BUG: (is this under `container create` or `container run`?) currently only containers launched through ds01-run will be in the ds01.slice hierarchy.
 Containers launched with plain docker run will still go under the flat docker/ cgroup with no limits. => To enforce it for ALL containers configure Docker daemon (/etc/docker/daemon.json with "cgroup-parent": "ds01.slice") => add to etc-mirror
-- [ ] container create's option to `1) use existing image` -> lists too many images.
+- [x] container create's option to `1) use existing image` -> lists too many images.
 Instead, call to `image-list` command (which does this properly), and set up output as bash selection.
 Creating container via mlc-create-wrapper...
+- [x] `container create` -> move the --guided explanation of "understanding containers" BEFORE asking user for selections! --guided users should ALWAYS have explanation FIRST before making selections, so they can make informed choices!
+    - [x] do the same for`container run`:- -guided users should ALWAYS have explanation FIRST before making selections, so they can make informed choices!
+Put the 'Entering Container' explanation before selection of container (although the IDE access explanation can stay after selection)
+    - [x] check & do the same for all other commands: --guided users should ALWAYS have explanation FIRST before making selections, so they can make informed choices!
+- [x] `container create` -> after getting name: check that there is not already a container with same name, do same workflow as `image create` (yellow warning, y/n, graceful loop back if necessary)

+### Container start
+- [ ] does container start not see 'created' containers, only 'stopped'?
+-   if so, what's the logic of that?
+- [ ] I would expect both container start and `container run` should be robust to all non running containers? but maybe I'm missing something??
-- [ ] now broken:
+- [ ] separate out `container start` vs `container run`
-        ```
-        [INFO] Creating container 'test' for user 'datasciencelab'
-        [INFO] Framework: Pytorch v2.5.1
-        [INFO] Workspace: /home/datasciencelab/workspace/test
-        [INFO] Loading resource limits from configuration...
-        [INFO] Resource limits applied:
-        --cpus=64
-        --memory=128g
-        --memory-swap=128g
-        --shm-size=64g
-        --pids-limit=4096
-        --tmpfs=/tmp:size=50G
-        --cgroup-parent=ds01-admin.slice
-        [INFO] Allocating GPU via gpu_allocator.py (priority: 90, max: 1)...

-        ✗ Container creation failed (exit code: 1)
-        ```
+    - maybe keep former start, rename latter open
+    - or if changing the resource allocation logic (see below) then maybe this becomes unncessary?

 ### Container start & stop
 - [ ] add to the guided explanation a bit to explain what is lost when starting (.e.g state & other processes etc) and what is/is not resumed when started